jacobboy/timechamp/README.md

 ### Credentials

-#### Google Credentials
+#### Google OAuth
-To retrieve data from your Google calendar, you will need an OAuth client ID from a project with access to the Calendar API.
-To obtain this, as of mid-2017 you can:
+To retrieve data from your Google calendar, you will need an OAuth secrets file from a project with access to the Calendar API.
+If the path to this file is not supplied via CLI, TimeChamp will first check the `TIMECHAMP_GOOGLE_SECRETS_FILE` environment variable, then the default path `~/.timechamp/google-secrets.json`.

+Google OAuth also requires a directory in which to store authentication information between uses.
+This allows you to not need to reauthorize your Google credentials each use.
+If the path is not supplied via CLI, TimeChamp will first check the `TIMECHAMP_DATA_STORE_DIR` variable, then will use the default path `~/.timechamp/google-secrets.json`.
+The path used will be created if it does not exist.

+To obtain the OAuth secrets file, as of mid-2017 you can:

 ##### Create a new project
 Go to https://console.developers.google.com/projectselector/apis/credentials